jtarrio/pascual/manual/chapter2.md

 end.
 ```

-As usual, this program starts by declaring its variables, and we can see something new here: one variable is declared with the type `boolean`.
+As usual, this program starts by declaring its variables, and we can see something new here: we declare one variable with the type `boolean`.
 Instead of numbers or strings, Boolean variables hold "true" and "false" values.
 That's the same type as the conditional expressions I talked about earlier in this chapter, so you can also store the result of one of those expressions in a Boolean variable.

 Also, look at how the three variables, `Low`, `High`, and `Guess` are being declared as `integer` simultaneously.

-After a couple of variable assignments and `writeln` statements, we get to the `while` keyword.
+After a couple of variable assignments and `writeln` statements, we reach the `while` keyword.
 Unlike "repeat-until," "while-do" takes only one statement to be looped, so if you want to use more than one statement (like in this example), you need to enclose them with `begin`/`end`.

 The conditional expression for the `while` statement also has some new things.
 One is the `not` operator.
 It takes what comes after it (the variable `Guessed`) and negates it: if it is true, it makes it false, and if it is false, it makes it true.
 So when `Guessed` is false, `not Guessed` is true and vice versa.
 The other new thing is the `and` operator, which returns true when the expressions on both sides of the `and` are true.

 The `while` statement starts by checking if the condition is true, and if so, it loops the following sequence of statements over and over until the condition evaluates to false.

 The looped statements show a guess to the user, ask if they guessed correctly or if the chosen number is higher or lower, and adjust the next guess accordingly.
-Most of them are things we have seen before: there are a few variable assignments, `write`, `writeln`, `readln`, "if-then-else if," "repeat-until," ...
+We have already seen most of them: a few variable assignments, `write`, `writeln`, `readln`, "if-then-else if," "repeat-until," ...
 The only new thing is the expression that computes a new value for the `Guess` variable.

 In the `Guess := (Low + High) div 2` statement, the `div` operator performs an _integer division_.
 That's a division operation discarding any remainder or decimals.
-So if `Low` is 1 and `High` is 100, the result of `Low + High` would be 101, and `101 div 2` would be `50`, not `50.5`.
+So if `Low` is 1 and `High` is 100, the result of `Low + High` is 101, and `101 div 2` is `50`, not `50.5`.

 As I said before, these statements keep looping until the user tells the program that it guessed the number (signified by the variable `Guessed` receiving the value `true`) or the program is sure that it knows the number (indicated by the variables `Low` and `High` having the same value).
 In the end, the program shows the guessed number.